MrDalo/MrDalo/README.md

 ### Hi my name is Dalibor Králik 👋
-#### I finished my bachelor's degree at FIT BUT and I'm going to study my master's degree at FI MU in Brno (Software Engineering). 👩‍💻
+#### I finished my bachelor's degree at FIT BUT and I'm studing my master's degree at FI MU in Brno (Software Engineering). 👩‍💻

 ##### - I´m working as a Front-end developer at DTSE CZ in Brno.
 ##### - My passion is web front-end development, where I keep trying to improve.